Learn-AI-before-AI-learns-You/Interview-Prep/README.md

 ## What you can ask the interviewer

-Don't ask them if you just want to make an impression because you will.
-And this is not going to be a very positive impression - asking by template without any enthusiasm.
-Instead, you should at least seem interested.
-What I also really like to do is to start doing 96 so after recruiter asked you "Where do you see yourself in 5 years" it's totally reasonable to ask where the company sees itself in 5 years.

 ### Project

 - What project I will start with?
 Describe the problem it solves.
 Describe the technical stack chosen, why it is like that and which tasks I will be asked to solve there.